 The most common language spoken in Garrett Park is English.
 Other important languages spoken here include Spanish and Other Indo-European.

 In addition, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the neighborhood.
 This neighborhood is uniquely immersed with more "urban sophisticates" than 99.2% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the neighborhood.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives and families with school-aged children.

 In the neighborhood, many people's commute means walking from the bedroom to the home office.
 NeighborhoodScout's analysis found that 31.8% of residents worked from home.
 This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 97.7% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.